 Requires the ICRC to issue a report providing a detailed listing of commission expenditures.

-Senate adds new section, Conference concurs.
+Senate adds new section.

 Sec.
-615. Work Project - Park Michigan - DELETED
+615. Work Project - Park Michigan - NEW

-Authorizes unexpended funds for Park Michigan totaling \$\$20.0 million to be considered a work project appropriation and carried forward into succeeding fiscal year; funds will be used to develop a park on or adjacent to the capitol complex to commemorate America's semiguincentennial.
+Authorizes unexpended funds for Park Michigan totaling \$\$20.0 million to be considered a work project appropriation and carried forward into succeeding fiscal year; funds will be used to develop a park on or adjacent to the capitol complex to commemorate America's semiquincentennial.